shuuji3/awesome-kubernetes/docs/README.md

 Without the help from these [amazing contributors](https://github.com/ramitsurana/awesome-kubernetes/graphs/contributors), building this awesome-repo would never has been possible.
 Thank You very much guys !!

-**Thanks to Gitbook.This awesome list can now be downloaded and read in the form of a book.
-Check it out -->  https://www.gitbook.com/book/ramitsurana/awesome-kubernetes/ .Keep Learning Keep Sharing !!**
+**Thanks to Gitbook.
+This awesome list can now be downloaded and read in the form of a book.
+Check it out --> <https://www.gitbook.com/book/ramitsurana/awesome-kubernetes/>.
+Keep Learning Keep Sharing !!**

 **If you see a package or project here that is no longer maintained or is not a good fit, please submit a pull request to improve this file.
 Thank you!**